studiometa/js-toolkit/packages/docs/api/services/usePointer.md

 The position on both axis mapped to a `0` to `1` range.

 ::: tip Examples
-If the cursor is in the **middle of the viewport**, the value of this prop will be:
+If the cursor is in the **middle of the viewport or the target element**, the value of this prop will be:

 ```js
 { x: 0.5, y: 0.5 }
 ```

-If the cursor is in the **top left corner of the viewport**, the value of this prop will be:
+If the cursor is in the **top left corner of the viewport or the target element**, the value of this prop will be:

 ```js
 { x: 0, y: 0 }